Powered By Blogger

 Just sayin'.

 F TROOP's second half performance helped give ABC ratings of 20.2, 20.3 and 24.7 for the 7:30 to 9 P.M. period on Thursdays over the season's second half, with all three shows benefitting.
 One would think this would have solved the "Thursday problem" from the Fall, right?
 We can only wonder what might have happened to it, and to BATMAN, if the fates would have allowed a return of all 3 that Fall unchanged.
 Television history is full of what-ifs, and F TROOP suffered from poorer timing that most successful series.
-We can all be thankful that the fates allowed us the 65 episodes we have--imagine if the Seven Arts sale had gone through a year earlier.
-Miracles do happen--HONDO eventually got rediscovered with only 17 episodes--but without that syndication exposure, we might still be waiting for F TROOP to get its due.
-There'd be no five years on Nick at Nite, no three years on Me-TV, etc.
+We can all be thankful the fates allowed us the 65 episodes we have--imagine if the Seven Arts sale had gone through a year earlier.
+Miracles do happen--HONDO eventually got rediscovered with only 17 episodes--but without critical syndication exposure afforded it by that second season in color, we might still be waiting for F TROOP to get its due.
+There'd have been no five years on Nick at Nite, no three years on Me-TV, etc.

 The closest comparison to F TROOP ratings-wise among its peers is I DREAM OF JEANNIE, which ranked 27th and 40th during the two seasons in which F TROOP ranked 36th and 39th.
 The two shows were two tenths of a percentage point apart at the end of 1966-67, but JEANNIE had support from NBC and Screen Gems, and three more seasons of life in it, returning to the top 30 in its fourth season.